 Andy Warner is the President of Strataflo Products, Inc., a manufacturer and innovator of premium check valves, foot valves, and custom valves.
 After searching for several years for an opportunity to use their valves with a humanitarian, water well organization, a friend of a friend introduced Strataflo to Design Outreach in 2012.
 The Strataflo foot valve was a perfect fit for the Lifepump and has been used ever since.
 While visiting his mother in Kenya in 2016, Andy and his family were able to visit a village with a newly installed Lifepump, a very memorable experience!
 Andy, his wife Olivia, and two children, Campbell and Kellen, enjoy being outdoors, riding bikes, playing with their two dogs, and relaxing with family and friends.
 They live near Fort Wayne, Indiana.

-Chris Lightfoot is a financial advisor with Edward Jones.
+Chris Lightfoot is a financial advisor with Collaborative Financial Partners and the Ohio Director for the National Christian Foundation.
 He has a passion to see his clients increase their capacity for generosity and impactful application of their Time, Talents, and Treasure through biblical principals of financial planning.
 His “Holy Ambition” (Chip Ingram) in life is to encourage and equip ministry leaders to stay fully engaged in their God-given purpose by providing coaching, connections, and resources.
 He was drawn to Design Outreach when CEO and founder, Greg Bixler, shared his heart to do exactly this for local pastors, missionaries, and organizations on the ground in some of the most desperate places on earth.
 In addition to his role with Design Outreach, Chris serves as the Generosity Coach at Good News Church in Powell, on the board of Cornerstone Academy in New Albany and Columbus Humanities Arts and Technology Academy in Columbus, and is on the steering committee for The Phillip Heit Center for Healthy New Albany.
 He is a graduate of Faith Baptist Bible College and earned his MBA at the University of Colorado.
 Chris and Meghann met while teaching at a high school together in Colorado Springs, CO.
 They have two boys, Elias and Bennett, and all four love spending time with friends and extended family, playing, traveling, and enjoying God’s creation.